 If implantation does not occur, hCG levels fall, and the corpus luteum expires and stops producing progesterone.
 This fall in progesterone levels leads to shedding of the lining of the womb (menstruation) and through loss of the negative feedback, leads to an increase in follicle stimulating hormone (and to a lesser extent luteinising hormone) from the pituitary gland to initiate the next menstrual cycle.

-Human chorionic gonadotrophin is produced by the trophoblast cells which surround the developing embryo at approximately day five of pregnancy.
-The amount of human chorionic gonadotrophin in the bloodstream doubles every 2-3 days as development of the embryo and placenta continue, and levels peak at around six weeks of pregnancy.
-Following this peak, levels of human chorionic gonadotrophin fall (although they remain detectable throughout pregnancy).
-Once the placenta is established, it becomes the main source of progesterone production (around week 12 of pregnancy), and human chorionic gonadotrophin is no longer required to maintain ovarian function.
-However, human chorionic gonadotrophin may have additional beneficial effects in the latter stages of pregnancy; such roles are currently being investigated by researchers.
+Human chorionic gonadotrophin is produced by the trophoblast cells which surround the developing embryo and go on to form the placenta.
+The amount of human chorionic gonadotrophin in the bloodstream doubles every 2-3 days as development of the embryo and placenta continue, and levels peak at around 6-8 weeks of pregnancy.
+Following this peak, levels of human chorionic gonadotrophin plateau (although they remain detectable throughout pregnancy).
+Once the placenta is established, it becomes the main source of progesterone production (from around week 8-12 of pregnancy), and human chorionic gonadotrophin is no longer required to maintain the function of the corpus luteum.
+However, human chorionic gonadotrophin may have additional beneficial effects in the latter stages of pregnancy which are currently under investigation by researchers.

 Low levels of human chorionic gonadotrophin can indicate a failing pregnancy.
 Reduced levels of human chorionic gonadotrophin are often observed in ectopic pregnancies (where the embryo implants outside of the uterus) or in miscarriages.

 Last reviewed: Sep 2021